GamerC0der/aichat/README.md

 # AI Chat

-This was made for the final week of hackclub's #siege event, over 14 weeks so far!
+This was made for the final week of hackclub's #siege event, with 14 weeks (including prep, which was 4 of them)!
 The app uses hackclub's ai api (ai.hackclub.com), trying out the project requires a key.
-You can login with your hackclub account in order to recieve an api key, please be sure to check their rules before use!
+You can log in with your HackClub account in order to receive an api key.
+Please be sure to check their rules before use!

 Supported Models:
 - Gemini 3 Pro